mindsmine/mindsmine-js/README.md

 ### Releases ###

 **4.5.3**
-* Deprecated `mindsmine.Ajax` class.
-Support will be removed in the next major release
+* Deprecated `mindsmine.Ajax` class in lieu of the `fetch` function.
+Support will be removed in the next major release.
 * Updated internal mechanism of URL methods

 **4.5.2**